Skip to Content

 Your animals will love the plant-made shade!
 Look at this adorable ducky specimen lounging and relaxing.
 And – we wrote an epic guide for raising ducks.
 Ducks rule for farmers, ranchers, and homesteaders alike.

 Plants are amazing insulators.
 They create their own microclimate when you grow them together.
-In the same way, you can use them to make your homestead animals more comfortable in summer!
+So, you can use them to keep your outdoor animals – from chickens to ducks to cattle and goats – cool in summer!

 Here’s another excellent tutorial from Marjory Wildcraft.
 She shows how to make shade naturally.
 And – it’s a shade that also produces edible fruit.
 Sounds good to us!